Abbey of Saint-Acheul: Church

 An ancient church named Notre Dame des Martyrs, known as the first cathedral of Amiens, was founded in memory of Saint Firmin the Martyr.

 Later it became part of the Abbey of Notre Dame de Saint-Acheul.

 Modern historians have debated when and by whom the church was founded, but Bishop Rorico of Amiens (c.
 1081–85) was confident that it was the oldest Christian building in Amiens and had been built by Saint Firmin the Confessor over the tombs of Saint Firmin the Martyr, Saint Acius and Saint Acheolus.

 Saint Firmin the Martyr was an evangelist and first Bishop of Amiens, who was martyred there in 287.

 The oldest surviving vitae of the first bishop-saints of Amiens mentions the church.

 The life of Firmin the Martyr relates that after he had been executed the senator Faustinian took the body and buried it in his personal cemetery in "Abladana".

-His son Firmin the Confessor built a church over the tomb, later to be known as Saint-Acheul, and was also buried there.
+His son Firmin the Confessor, later to be known as Saint-Acheul, built a church over the tomb and was also buried there.

 Saint Salvius, Bishop of Amiens in the 7th century, found the tombs of the two Saint Firmins and the martyrs Acius and Aciolus.

 He moved the four bodies to the eastern crypt of the cathedral.

 The crypt under the church contains ancient tombs and bas-reliefs.

 It was discovered on 10 January 1697 during construction of a foundation for the main altar in the church.

 The monks claimed they had found the body of Saint Firmin, and said the relics in the Amiens Cathedral were not authentic.

 After lengthy controversy the relics in the cathedral were opened on 10 January 1715 and the 13th century inscriptions were taken to prove their authenticity.

 The vault of the 11th century church collapsed in 1751 and all the buildings were completely rebuilt in 1760.

 During the revolution the church became the parish church for the districts of La Neuville and Boutillerie.

 Under the Terror it was changed into stables.

 It was again made a parish church in 1844.

 The church has a classical sober stone architecture.

 The interior has a "Jesuit" style with a single span of 43 by 10 m and a vault that reaches 35 m.

 The facade has a large door surrounded by pilasters with Tuscan-style capitals.

 Higher up a bay and niches are arranged between pilasters with Doric capitals that support the triglyphic entablature, on which there is a triangular pediment.

 Under the choir there is a vault in the place where the body of Saint Firmin was miraculously discovered.

 The church holds several sarcophagi and 15th century bas-reliefs relating to the history of Saint Firmin.

 The church was protected as monument historique PA00116051 by decree of 8 December 1969.

 The church holds a noted statue of Notre Dame des Sept Douleurs (Our Lady of Seven Sorrows).